rodger0531/foobook-mirror/Server/README.txt

 		- Doesn't allow the name 'group' for that table;
 		- Doesn't allow us to use getDate() for the default value of the timestamps.

+06/02/2014 - Rodger

+	- Changed the 'group' table and all references to 'groups' because 'group' is a reserved keyword in SQL.